rl1987/trickster.dev/tricksterblog/content/post/back-to-the-terminal-the-new-era-of-cli-and-tui-software.md

 It works quite well with simpler sites, but it can run into issues when you trip something up in anti-automation solutions.
-Another limitation is that you cannot watch vidoes with sound.
+Another limitation is that you cannot watch videos with sound.

 ag, ripgrep - the new grep(1)
 -----------------------------